Gaspard de Prony

 Baron Gaspard Clair François Marie Riche de Prony (22 July 1755 – 29 July 1839) was a French mathematician and engineer, who worked on hydraulics.
 He was born at Chamelet, Beaujolais, France and died in Asnières-sur-Seine, France.

 Education and early works

-He was Engineer-in-Chief of the École Nationale des Ponts et Chaussées.
+He was Engineer-in-Chief of the École nationale des ponts et chaussées [National school of bridges and roads], a technical school in Paris.